-But well before this technology took off in the direction that we know it to be today, the development of the calculator influenced the very first POS machines.
-It’s inventor, James Ritty, was inspired while observing a device that counted propellor rotations of a steamboat on which he was aboard.
+First off, well before this technology took off in the direction that we know it to be today, the development of the calculator influenced the very first POS machines.
+Its inventor, James Ritty, was inspired while observing a device that counted propellor rotations of a steamboat on which he was aboard.
 Back home, Ritty owned a whiskey, wine, and beer saloon that had some issues with slippery fingers among a few of the staff.
 From conversations with other business owners, Ritty knew that he wouldn’t be alone in benefiting from such a machine.
 His cash register not only kept cash more safely tucked away, but it also rang out with the now classic cha-ching! each time it opened, discouraging any tricky business.

 The rest is history.
 Ritty applied for the very first POS/cash register patent in 1883, coining it the “Incorruptible Cashier.”
 The newly invented POS machine didn’t fly off the shelves, but Ritty’s first customer saw enough potential in the product that he offered to buy the company.
-Thus, the patent was quickly sold to James Patterson.
+Thus, the patent was quickly sold to John Patterson.
 Renaming the company National Cash Register, Patterson’s business had some initial hiccups but would go on to be wildly profitable.

 3. The Electronic POS System Is Invented

 By the early 20th century, National Cash Register created the first electric POS machine, making the average transaction much quicker and easier.
-Part of their success hinged on the creation of several features that everyone associates with cash registers today: printed receipts and customized features.
+Furthermore, part of their success hinged on the creation of several features that everyone associates with cash registers today: printed receipts and customized features.
 But the real turning point came at the hands of engineer Charles Kettering.
-The first electronic POS machine allowed for basic accounting practices, payment on credit (via nearly instant communication with NRCs corporate office), unique sales categories, and the first attempts at an electronic inventory management system.
+The first electronic POS machine allowed for basic accounting practices, payment on credit (via nearly instant communication with NCRs corporate office), unique sales categories, and the first attempts at an electronic inventory management system.
 Kettering credited much of his success on his close proximity to the consumer: “[I] lived with the sales gang [since] they had some real notion of what people wanted.”
 He moved on to work with automobiles for the rest of his career, but his point of sale developments would revolutionize the industry.

 4. Computers Revolutionize the Point of Sale

-- In-depth sales metrics
+In-depth sales metrics

-- Inventory management systems
+Inventory management systems

-- Customer relationship management (CRM) and loyalty programs
+Customer relationship management (CRM) and loyalty programs

-- Credit card processing
+Credit card processing

 5. The Last Step to Modern POS Machines

 In fact, a modern point of sale system has become so powerful that it can serve as a business advisor of sorts.
 They offer actionable reports that can even give business owners advice on budgets, pricing, inventory, and ordering.
-And all of it is done over the cloud, meaning it’s secure and eminently accessible.
+Particularly, all of it is done over the cloud, meaning it’s secure and eminently accessible.